You are here

 The local government concentration is designed to provide you with a strong foundation in environmental, economic, and community development as well as with practical skills related to policy implementation and evaluation.
 You will explore topics such as ethics, organization development, intergovernmental relations, and budgeting concepts and techniques.
 Coursework also examines current trends in environmental policy and administration.

-Students who want to pursue a concentration in local government must at least 9 credits from the listing of electives below:
+Students who want to pursue a concentration in local government must at least 9 credits from the listing of electives below or other elective courses as approved by your Academic Advisor:

 The faculty advisor for the local government concentration area is Kim Nelson.
 Nelson’s areas of expertise include local government management, form of government, and innovation in local government.